Taking Dementia Patients Out Of Their Environment: A Caregiver Guide

 There are several reasons a person may temporarily remove a person with dementia from their environment.
 For example, a caretaker or loved one may want to ensure that the person experiencing dementia has the opportunity to socialize.

-Some individuals with dementia experience social withdrawal and isolation, often due to struggling with symptoms like anxiety about their condition.
-Ensuring individuals with dementia avoid isolation can improve their mental well-being.
+Some individuals with dementia experience social withdrawal and isolation in their everyday life, often due to symptoms like anxiety about their condition.
+Ensuring individuals with dementia avoid isolation and engage in social interaction can improve their mental well-being.
 One way to do so is to take them out of their environment to engage in social activities.
-These activities may include bringing those with dementia to family events, dementia support groups, or other social events.
-Doing so may improve their well-being, enhance their cognition, and maintain emotional health.
+These activities may include frequent visits to family events, dementia support groups, or other meaningful activities.
+Doing so may:

 In addition to socialization, another reason that it may be beneficial to remove someone with dementia from their environment is for exercise.
 Research suggests that exercise may have various benefits for those with dementia.
 In a 2020 study, physical activity (specifically aerobic exercise) promoted healthy aging in cognition, psychological health, and independent functioning in those experiencing cognitive decline.